karlbenedict/GEOG485-585/syllabus.md

 The class will consist of the following components:

 Lectures/Video Tutorials
-~	Recorded presentations that provides an overview of high-level concepts, technical demonstrations and reference information
+~	In-person and recorded presentations and demonstrations that provide an overview of high-level concepts, technical strategies and reference information

 Portfolio Milestones (weekly)
 ~	Hands-on experiences with the technologies and capabilities covered in the course.
 The milestones will be exploratory, in that in many instances the work will be problem based with an emphasis on creative and effective use of concepts and reference materials in answering questions and solving practical problems.